lawlz/PSToThePeople/README.md

     `$cert = gci Cert:\LocalMachine\My\CertThumbprint`
     `Export-Certificate -Cert $cert -FilePath "C:\Users\Administrator\Documents\newCert" -Type cert`
 I then mounted the C$ share and copied down the cert that I exported above.
 Finally the fix, run PS with *elevated* creds from client [side Powershell](https://serverfault.com/questions/337905/enabling-powershell-remoting-access-is-denied/568228#568228)
-I was able to remote from a non-domain joined machine.
+I was able to enter a PS remoting session from a non-domain joined machine after following these steps.

 BlueTeam Resources: